Close Menu

 Hitler is notorious for killing as many as 6 million Jews and another 5 million assorted people, but in the Holodomor, intentional starvation of the Ukraine Stalin killed as many as 7.5 million Ukrainians.
 (Added with his other murders and genocides this definitely puts him in Hitler’s class.)
 Although the Ukraine is considered the “breadbasket” of the Soviet Union where the most productive farms are, the food produced was removed for residents of other parts of the country and Ukrainians were left to starve.
 The widespread and horrible scale of the starvation led people to eat the dead, and 2500 were convicted of cannibalism.
 The independence minded people of the Ukraine were starved into submission, pure and simple.
 Soviet propaganda denied the famine for many years, refusing to admit Stalin’s psychotic willingness to kill people or allow the world to think people in the “workers’ paradise” could possibly starve.
 Soviet propaganda also insidiously spread into western countries with false messages that the famine was natural and not planned.
 After the fall of the Soviet Union Russian and Ukrainian officials were somewhat more forthcoming, but the issue remains a hot topic between Russia and Ukraine.

-Question for students (and subscribers): Who else do you think is as bad or worse than Hitler?
-Please let us know in the comments section below this article.
+Question for students (and subscribers) to ponder: Who else do you think is as bad or worse than Hitler?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!